No Woman, No Cry: Certifications

+Wizkid version

+In 2014, at Koga Studios for BBC 1Xtra Destination Africa live in Lagos, Nigeria, Wizkid took a creativity challenge that produced a mash-up of "Joy" and "No Woman, No Cry" The accoustic-backed cover was highly praised for its emotional depth and smooth Afrobeats blend.
+The infectious performance chronicled Wizkid's humble beginning and the role of a mother in guiding a child towards their dreams.
+It received critical acclaim by fans and critics who saw it as another extension of Wizkid's artistry.

 Tems version

 "No Woman, No Cry" was covered by Nigerian singer Tems and Marvel Music for the soundtrack of the Marvel Cinematic Universe (MCU) film Black Panther: Wakanda Forever.
 It was produced by Ludwig Göransson and released on 25 July 2022 as the lead single off the EP.
 It received generally positive reception from fans who viewed the teaser trailer and it debuted at number one on the Billboard World Digital Song Sales chart.

+Accolades

+The song received severals accolades, including the NAACP Image Award for Outstanding International Song and the All Africa Music Award for Best Soundtrack Movie Song.